 Cyber risk encompasses any risk of financial loss, disruption, or damage to our reputation from some sort of failure of our information technology systems.
-Given the increasing risks of exposure and attack, no organisation can guarantee it is immune to cyber risk.
-In addition to maintaining cyber insurance cover, the Group maintains a defined set of information security policies and procedures to mitigate cyber risk, and continues to invest in resources and technology, to defend against the various and changing cyber threats.
+Given the increasing risks of exposure and attack, no technology dependent organisation can guarantee it is immune to cyber risk.
+In addition to maintaining cyber insurance cover, the Group operates through information security policies and procedures designed to mitigate cyber risk, and continues to invest in resources and technology, to defend against the various and changing cyber threats.